Andrew Russel

-Andrew Russel (June 17, 1856 – November 22, 1934) was a Republican politician and banker, who twice served as Illinois Treasurer (1909-1911 and 1915-1917) and later as Illinois Auditor of Public Accounts (1917-1925), before being convicted along with his partner of illegal banking practices in 1932 and dying in prison.
+Andrew Russel (died November 22, 1934) was a Republican politician and banker, who twice served as Illinois Treasurer (1909–1911 and 1915–1917) and later as Illinois Auditor of Public Accounts (1917–1925), before being convicted along with his partner of illegal banking practices in 1932 and dying in prison.

 Early and family life

-Born in Jacksonville, Illinois, the eldest son of merchant William Scott Russel (1824-1904), who had emigrated as a boy from Scotland in 1834 and his Illinois-born wife, the former Emily Kautz Gallaher (1834-1905), daughter of a Presbyterian minister.
+Born in Jacksonville, Illinois, the eldest son of merchant William Scott Russel (1824–1904), who had emigrated as a boy from Scotland in 1834 and his Illinois-born wife, the former Emily Kautz Gallaher (1834–1905), daughter of a Presbyterian minister.
 He was named for his by-then elderly grandfather Dr. Andrew Russel, who had become a leading member of the Jacksonville community and known for his anti-slavery stance and Underground Railroad activities before the American Civil War.
 Russel graduated from Illinois College in Jacksonville.

-In Cairo, Alexander County, Illinois on 18 Nov.
-1891, he married Clara Elizabeth Robbins (1864-1948) and they had five sons (Robbins, Stuart, Andrew Lang, John Scott and Alexander Hamilton Russel) and four daughters (Miriam, Elinor, Clara Elizabeth and Sarah Kautz Russel).
-Son Alexander "Alex" Hamilton Russel (1908-1943) died in World War II on 23 October, 1943, in Italy.
+In Cairo, Alexander County, Illinois on November 18, 1891, he married Clara Elizabeth Robbins (1864–1948) and they had five sons (Robbins, Stuart, Andrew Lang, John Scott and Alexander Hamilton Russel) and four daughters (Miriam, Elinor, Clara Elizabeth and Sarah Kautz Russel).
+Son Alexander "Alex" Hamilton Russel (1908–1943) died in World War II on October 23, 1943, in Italy.
 He was a 1st Lieutenant in the 7th Infantry, 3rd Division, out of California.
 Alex is buried in a military cemetery in Rome.